lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/README.md

-Generators for Wonder Mail S passwords in Pokemon Mystery Dungeon: Explorers of Sky.
+Generators for Wonder Mail S passwords in Pokemon Mystery Dungeon: Explorers of Sky, effectively allowing you to get any item or recruit any Pokemon that you want, as many times as you want!
 Includes:

 - [HTML/JavaScript](https://github.com/lorcan2440/PMD-2-Wonder-Mail-Generator/tree/main/html-js) (webpage, password output suitable for copy-pasting)
 - [Python](https://github.com/lorcan2440/PMD-2-Wonder-Mail-Generator/tree/main/python) (simple script, password output suitable for copy-pasting)